 Each semester you will need to certify that you are attending classes.
 You can do this by submitting a VA Education Benefits Request Form.
-This form is available in the Office of the University Registrar, or you can find the form on the Registrar’s Office website.
+This form is also available in the Office of the University Registrar.
 This is something you will need to do each semester, or your classes will not be certified.

 Step 4: Arrange for payment of classes

 Students using the Montgomery GI Bill and Survivors, Dependents Educational Assistance Program must arrange for payment to the school.
 This may be out of pocket, Federal Financial Assistance, scholarships, etc.